metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Cleveland cannot be a pass-first team, end of story.
 At least not until Watson returns.

+Nobody on Cleveland's defense is impressing.
+Cornerbacks are getting beat in man coverage, nobody on the defensive line can mount any pressure, linebackers are useless...

 ***

 ## Jets @ Packers